-Omnitracs is not for the timid, in fact, when you refer to something as the “Intelligent Vehicle Gateway” a.k.a.
-IVG, you’re telling your customers that what they’re getting is a product that doesn’t just log hours but is a portal to understanding the vehicle in ways that few are able to.
+Omnitracs is not for the timid.
+And also refer to as the “Intelligent Vehicle Gateway” (IVG).
+With this product, they are presenting a solution that does not just log hours.
+But, also, a portal to understanding the vehicle in ways that few can.

 What People Love About Omnitracs IVG

 When it comes to ease of installation, this device, however, has few equals.

 Installation takes a couple of minutes and very close to plug and play system.

 Furthermore, instead of having to spend time putting a device in a specific spot and hoping it fits.
 However, the cable makes it enormously easy to get the IVG up and running.
 And, also, the smartphone connection is something many drivers enjoy.

 Thanks to the cable connection and Bluetooth, fleet managers can monitor all the vital information provided by the ELD.

 Finally, the responsiveness of the Omnitracs team is a plus.

 The company, however, always seems to be rolling out upgrades on the system to make it more user-friendly to drivers.

 The biggest problem, however, is that many people believe Omnitracs IVG is out of reach.